Vincent-Louis-DGA/CalcCodeCoverage/README.md

 Configure your own sonar-project.properties (root of the repository)
 -------------
-Set sonar.projectKey, sonar.projectName, and sonar.login parameters.
+Set these parameters : sonar.projectKey, sonar.projectName, and sonar.login (your own token, see googlesheet Identifiants-TP).
 For instance Group-00